kpeeters/cadabra2/README.rst

 Special thanks to José M. Martín-García (for the xPerm canonicalisation code), James Allen (for writing much of the factoring code) and the Software Sustainability Institute.
+Thanks to the many people who have sent me bug reports (keep 'm coming), and thanks to all of you who cited the Cadabra papers.